Medical Assistant Scope of Practice by State

 Some states are very specific in their requirements and some are quite vague.
 Each state varies slightly in the language they use to describe a medical assistant’s scope of practice.

-Before we dive in, we wanted to let you know that if you're not a certified medical assistant yet, we offer a 4-month online medical assistant certification program here at Stepful that leads to your Certified Clinical Medical Assistant (CCMA) certification.
-Our program comes with a 100% job placement guarantee, career coaching, and more.
+Before we dive in, we wanted to let you know that if you're not a certified medical assistant yet, we offer a 4-Month Online Medical Assistant Certification Program here at Stepful that prepares you to take the Certified Clinical Medical Assistant (CCMA) certification exam.
+Our program comes with career coaching and support to help you find a job.

 Let’s take a look at the scopes of practice for medical assistants by state: